Soft sign

-In the modern Slavic Cyrillic writing systems in which it appears (all East Slavic languages and Bulgarian and Church Slavic), it does not represent an individual sound but indicates palatalization of the preceding consonant.
+In most contemporary Slavic Cyrillic writing systems, such as those used in East Slavic languages (Russian, Ukrainian, Belarusian) and Church Slavic, the soft sign does not represent a distinct sound on its own.
+Instead, it serves as an indicator of palatalization of the preceding consonant.
+In the Bulgarian language, it is only used to mark the palatalization of the preceding consonant when in front of the letter o, causing the combination ьо (/ʲo/).
+An example of this is the word гьол (/gʲol/).

+Palatalization is a linguistic process in which the middle of the tongue moves closer to the hard palate while pronouncing a consonant.
+It affects the pronunciation of the preceding consonant by giving it a palatal quality or causing it to become a palatal consonant.
+The soft sign acts as a visual marker to show that the consonant before it is palatalized.

+For example, in Russian, the soft sign is often used after consonants to indicate palatalization.
+It affects the pronunciation of the preceding consonant and can change the sound of words.
+The specific effect varies depending on the consonant it follows.
+In other Slavic languages where the soft sign is used, a similar palatalization function is observed.

+It may also be used as a superscript (ꚝ) in Lithuanian dialectology.

 Uses and meanings

 Palatalization sign

 The soft sign is normally written after a consonant and indicates its softening (palatalization) (for example Ukrainian батько 'father').
 Less commonly, the soft sign just has a grammatically determined usage with no phonetic meaning (like туш 'fanfare' and тушь 'India ink', both pronounced /tuʂ/ but different in grammatical gender and declension).
 In East Slavic languages and some other Slavic languages (such as Bulgarian), there are some consonants that do not have phonetically different palatalized forms but corresponding letters still admit the affixing soft sign.

 The Serbian Cyrillic alphabet has had no soft sign as a distinct letter since the mid-19th century: palatalization is represented by special consonant letters instead of the sign (some of these letters, such as Љ or Њ, were designed as ligatures with the grapheme of the soft sign).
 The modern Macedonian alphabet, based on the Serbian Cyrillic variant, has had no soft sign since its creation, in 1944.